disco.job – Disco Jobs¶

 Creates the JobPack for the worker using disco.worker.Worker.jobdict(), disco.worker.Worker.jobenvs(), disco.worker.Worker.jobhome(), disco.task.jobdata(), and attempts to submit it.
 This method executes on the client submitting a job to be run.
 More information on how job inputs are specified is available in disco.worker.Worker.jobdict().
 The default worker implementation is called classic, and is implemented by disco.worker.classic.worker.

-Parameters:jobargs (dict) – runtime parameters for the job.
+Parameters: jobargs (dict) – runtime parameters for the job.
 Passed to the disco.worker.Worker methods listed above, along with the job itself.
 The interpretation of the jobargs is performed by the worker interface in disco.worker.Worker and the class implementing that interface (which defaults to disco.worker.classic.worker).
+Raises: disco.error.JobError if the submission fails.
+Returns: the Job, with a unique name assigned by the master.

-class disco.job.JobPack(version, jobdict, jobenvs, jobhome, jobdata)
+- class disco.job.JobPack(version, jobdict, jobenvs, jobhome, jobdata)¶

 This class implements The Job Pack in Python.
 The attributes correspond to the fields in the job pack file.
 Use dumps() to serialize the JobPack for sending to the master.